liferay/liferay-docs/develop/tutorials/articles/workflow/workflow-enabling-entities.markdown

 If your app includes an *admin* portlet in Liferay's Site Administration console, consider displaying all entities, regardless of workflow status.
-Many of Liferay's portlet's take this approach, displaying the entities in a [Search Container](https://docs.liferay.com/portal/6.2/taglibs/liferay-ui/search-container.html) and including the workflow status as a column.
+Many of Liferay's portlets take this approach, displaying the entities in a [Search Container](https://docs.liferay.com/portal/6.2/taglibs/liferay-ui/search-container.html) and including the workflow status as a column.

 ![Figure 1: The Message Boards Admin portlet displays the workflow status of its entities.](../../images/message-boards-admin.png)